stakira/OpenUtau/README.md

 - Scroll wheel on the widget right above the vertical scroll bar to zoom vertically.
 - Press `Ctrl` key to select multiple notes.
 - Press `Space` key anywhere to start playing or pause.

-## How to Build

-- Visual Studio 2019
-- .NET Framework 4.8 Developer Pack

 ## Scope
 #### The scope of OpenUtau includes: